 - Both call the pocket for each play

-The difference in 8 ball and 9 ball pool
+5 Major Differences Between 8 ball & 9 ball pool

 - In 8 ball pool 15 balls are been used while in 9 ball pool there is only 9 ball, numbered from 1-9.